 These woodland and forest inhabitants are surprisingly agile on trees, giving rise to an alternative common name, the Tree Goanna.

-Lace Monitors also rely on trees for their hollow shelters, although hollow logs and burrows may also be used.
+Lace Monitors rely on trees for their hollow shelters, although hollow logs and burrows may also be used.
 If alarmed they are likely to scurry up the nearest tree using enormously powerful claws.

 Termite mound incubators